“What are you thinking?”

 My little tentacles, glowing and delightfully warm, just beginning to unfurl and reach out, growing, seeking him out like a vine blossoming towards the sun, meet his hard hollowness and have no choice but to curl back in on themselves, denied of connection.
 That vibrant pound of liver I was just talking to is my husband of five years.
 He has the rare talent of being present but unavailable, speaking but saying nothing, generous with what is wanted but withholding all that is needed.

 In the shower, a stray lock of hair teases the back of my shoulder.
 My skin smells of almonds and honey, which is what is in my full-body scrub.
 I’ve recently taken up aromatherapy – one of many things I’ve tried to soothe myself.
-It’s not really the scents that I find soothing, it’s what they remind me of.
+It’s not the scents that I find soothing, it’s what they remind me of.
 It’s the memories tied to them that I get to re-live and trick my brain into blotting out the bad stuff.
 It doesn’t always work because you can’t control where you come across scents.
 The scent of lanolin, for instance, reminds me of my nursery school teacher a dreadful woman best left in the farthest reaches of childhood memory.
 The scent of my earthy shampoo smells like wet soil and reminds me of sinking my toes into a patch of wet mosses, soft as a velvet rug.
 The smell of aqua reminds me of a scrappy DJ I dated – one of many bodies buried in my dark ages.

 Recently it’s the smell of eucalyptus oil burning in a candle at the lobby of a hotel I go to from time to time that I find soothing.
 It’s not as scintillating as tea tree or cinnamon they have at other hotels.
 But like many of the scents I like, perhaps it has to do with a certain someone there.
 Tall, dark, deepest dimples you have ever seen.
 When I first saw him he was in all black.
 A double-breasted chef’s jacket with a Mandarin collar and a tie-back cap.
 He was standing with his hands tucked behind his straight back, like a brigadier watching over his troops.
-Then he walked to the fish station, although for the purposes of accuracy I should say he strutted.
+Then he walked to the fish station, although for accuracy I should say he strutted.
 Slowly, purposefully, as if he had to bend the air in every step to accommodate his potent aura.

 I wasn’t at all in the mood for salmon that day but he was pouring out some exotic sauce with a back story so I got in line.
-He said something about how the sauce was prepared and I heard none of it because I was actually watching how his dimples varied in depth and shape as he spoke.
+He said something about how the sauce was prepared and I heard none of it because I was watching how his dimples varied in depth and shape as he spoke.
 Then he poured it over my salmon and said it releases the flavor of the fish.
 “You know, like ice cubes open up the flavor of a whiskey,” he said, then motioning to me added, “to bring it closer home.”

 That part I heard and was intrigued.
 “Closer home?”